Some tips about setting up Zigbee or Z-wave mesh networks.

 TL;DR - Add powered devices to your mesh first.
 Add new devices to your mesh where you’re actually going to use them.
 If you’re using Z-Wave, you should periodically heal your Z-Wave mesh so it can re-calculate optimum routing.
 Heal the Z-Wave mesh even if you haven’t added, moved or removed any devices - sometimes even moving furniture around can affect the signal between devices, so give it a chance to recalculate optimum routing.

-Edit: Added instructions for finding zigbee channel on zigbee2mqtt, included optimal wifi-zigbee channel combinations.
+Edit: Added instructions for finding the zigbee channel used by zigbee2mqtt, included optimal wifi-zigbee channel combinations, added note on range extenders.